Review digest

 Related articles

 - Is the Dyson Airwrap Worth It?
-A 2026 Cost BreakdownWhether the Dyson Airwrap is worth $600 comes down to how often you'd actually use it.
-Here's the honest break-even math.
+A 2026 Cost BreakdownThe Dyson Airwrap is worth $600 only if you'd use it often enough.
+Here is the break-even math.

 - Dyson Airwrap vs Shark FlexStyle: Full Cost ComparisonThe Shark FlexStyle is the best Dyson Airwrap dupe at about half the price.
 We compare cost, break-even and what you give up.